TrueBlocks/trueblocks-docs/content/data-model/chaindata.md

 - **API**:
   - [Calls to `/receipts`](/api#operation/chaindata-receipts)

+Below is a list of the data fields for receipts.
+Following that are the commands that produce or manage receipts.
 ### Fields
 | Field           | Description                                                                | Type           |
 | --------------- | -------------------------------------------------------------------------- | -------------- |
 | status          | `1` on transaction suceess, `null` if tx preceeds Byzantium, `0` otherwise | uint32         |